ampproject/amphtml/extensions/amp-analytics/amp-analytics.md

 }
 ```

-You can specify which variable groups you want enabled by including `{enabled: true}` for the specified variable groups within the provider's <amp-analytics> configuration. `enabled` is a reserved keyword, and can not be used as a variable name.
+You can specify which variable groups are enabled by including `{enabled: true}` for the specified `varGroups` within the provider's `<amp-analytics>` configuration. `enabled` is a reserved keyword, and can not be used as a variable name.

+In the example below, both group1 and group2 have been enabled.
+Any groups that have not been specifically enabled will be ignored.
+The runtime will then resolve all of these enabled variables, and merge them into a single `configRewriter.vars` object that will be sent to the configuration rewriter url.
 ```html
 /* Included on publisher page */
 <amp-analytics type="myVendor" id="myVendor" data-credentials="include">